UBC-MDS/Credit_Card_Default_Prediction_Group13/README.md

 - Ensemble Methods (e.g. Random Forest)
 - KNN (both unweighted and weighted)

 Most of our code for data processing and model building and will be in Python 3.
 For EDA and data visualization we plan to use both R and Python 3.
+After empirical analysis, we choose the Logistic Regression model for our project because it outperforms the rest of other models and its features are easily interpretable.

 ### Exploratory Data Analysis